Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

 >
 > Investigate the outcome of Lpinv\*L and L\*Lpinv.

 In contrast to a proper inverse matrix, where both `A*A^-1 = I` and `A^-1*A = I`, the pseudoinverse exists in only one direction.
-This can be easily seen when inspecting `L*Lpinv` and `Lpinv*L`.
+This can be easily seen when inspecting `Lpinv*L` and `L*Lpinv`.
 The first one does not result in an identity matrix.
 The second equation results in an identity, because it is equivalent to `(L*L')^-1 * (L*L')`.
 The matrix products between the brackets are the same, both form a square matrices and they happen to be in general invertible, thus the product between the inverse of that product with itself will yield `I`.

 ## 2.4 Pseudo-inverse of leadfield gives minimum norm